 Job growth basically is a good signal for rate adjustment to keep the market stable.
 So with the upcoming Fed meeting, it is expected that the current rates hovering at the 4 percent level won’t hold for long.
 Fed rates serve as benchmarks used across the board for all interest rate types.

-In the past weeks, average 30-year FRM rate continue to decrease, but the June 13-14 meeting can break that trend.
+In the past weeks, average 30-year FRM rate continued to decrease, but the June 13-14 meeting can break that trend.
 Maybe even before as anticipation builds up.
 If you are purchasing or refinancing, you might want to lock now before the adjustment takes effect.